iumiCash/iumiCash.github.io/docs/authentication/token.md

 ### Examples

-In this section shown different `authorization`/`token obtaining` flows
+This section shows the difference between `authorization` and `token obtaining` flows.

 #### Client credentials

-You need this flow when you make calls as `vendor`.
+This flow shows a call made by a `vendor`.
 For example, when working with [order].

 !!!
 Tip

-    If you want to make API calls as `end-user`, see [code] article.
+    For API calls made by the end-user, see [code] article.

 ???+ example "Examples"

     === "Request"
-        This example shows request to obtain **access token**
+        This example shows a request to obtain **access token**

         !!! note